Wedding of King Frederik X of Denmark and Mary Donaldson

 photo: Zimbio

 For her wedding dress, Mary selected Danish designer Uffe Frank.
 The dress is made of ivory duchess satin lined with silk organza.
-In the skirt of the dress, the satin was set in panels which opened from the hip to reveal nearly 8 meters of antique Irish lace underneath.
-The sleeves were described by the designer as ‘calla sleeves’, as they open in the shape of a calla lily.
+In the skirt of the dress, the satin was set in panels that opened from the hip to reveal nearly 8 meters of antique Irish lace underneath.
+The sleeves were described by the designer as ‘calla sleeves’, as they opened in the shape of a calla lily.
 The back of the skirt was shaped with 31 meters of tulle, edged with Chantilly lace.
 For the ceremony, the bride’s dress also featured a detachable 6-meter train of satin.

 Mary’s veil was first used in 1905 at the wedding of Princess Margaret of Connaught to the future King Gustav VI Adolf of Sweden.
 It came to Denmark when Margaret’s daughter married the future King Frederik IX of Denmark in 1935 and was worn by all three of Ingrid’s daughters, including the current Queen.